 Round 1

-Priority will be given to clubs who have not previously recieved an ECB County Grants Fund award.
+Priority will be given to clubs who have not previously received an ECB County Grants Fund award.

 Round 2